DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 ---
-title: "Training fees and financial support for non-UK trainee teachers"
+title: "Fees and financial support for non-UK trainee teachers"
 description: |-
   Learn more about bursaries, scholarships and the international relocation payment.
 related_content: